 How do you remind 16,000 employees across over 250 locations of the importance of GDPR?
 With an internal communications campaign that creates impact without shock, is colourful, fun and yet professional, and at all times focused on achieving compliance with zero exceptions.

-To remind employees of the importance of GDPR, our client asked for our help devising a campaign that would reach thousands of employees working across the country.
+To remind employees of the importance of GDPR, our client asked for our help devising an internal communications campaign that would reach thousands of employees working across the country.
 The majority of staff at Four Seasons Health Care homes have access to confidential resident information, so, although all teams were fully conversant with the new EU regulation, it was important for our client to reinforce its significance.

 Every element of the internal communications campaign had to be highly visible, and easy to recall, it had to stick in the mind of every single employee, permeating everything they do.

 Although conceived to reach every employee, the internal communications campaign was mainly aimed at staff aged between 19 and 26, and over 45.
 With a significant age gap and a wide range of roles, the campaign had to inspire true collaboration across teams, generations and locations, it had to capture their imagination by inspiring a common sense of purpose.